zyedidia/eget/README.md

 ### Does this work only for GitHub repositories?

 At the moment Eget only supports searching GitHub releases and direct URLs.
 If you provide a direct URL instead of a GitHub repository, Eget will skip the detection phase and download directly from the given URL.

-### How can I make my software installable with Eget?

-Eget has a number of detection mechanisms and should work out-of-the-box with most software that is distributed via single binaries on GitHub releases.
-First try using eget on your software, it may already just work.
-See Eget's pre-built binaries on the releases for a good template.

-For concrete details about exactly how Eget works, see [DOCS.md](DOCS.md).

 # Contributing